Planting in Season for your Unique Location

 Garden Calendars and Planting Guides

 Depending on where you live, there are some useful planting calendars that can help you determine your climate zone and suitable plants to grow.

-- Gardenate – Provides a handy garden calendar with general information; optional monthly email reminders to prompt you on what plants are suitable for planting right now; and plant profiles with details about many edibles.
+- Gardenate – Provides a handy garden calendar with general information.
+It also has optional monthly email reminders to prompt you on what plants are suitable for planting right now.
+You can also find plant profiles with details about many edibles.
 It covers all climate zones in Australia, New Zealand, UK and the USA.
 You just simply choose your country and zone from the drop down list and you’ll find what to plant when.